How does the STIR/SHAKEN protocol work?

 Gateway Attestation (C) — The service provider has authenticated from where it received the call, but cannot authenticate the call source.
 An example of this case would be a call received from an international gateway.

-What information is needed to enable STIR/SHAKEN?
+What information is needed to certify numbers with STIR/SHAKEN?

 Legal Business Name:

 Business Type: Is your business a (Sole Proprietorship, Partnership, Corporation, co-op, LLC or non-profit)

 Business Tax ID: